 - Batteries of secondary cells.

 - A combination of battery and prime mover generator sets.

-The secondary cells in general use in BSNL are of lead acid type.
-Secondary cells are electrolytic cells for generation of electric energy.
+The secondary cells in general use in BSNL are of lead-acid type.
+Secondary cells are electrolytic cells for the generation of electric energy.
 These cells can be restored to its original condition after they are discharged.
 This restoration is done by passing a current in a direction opposite to the flow of current in the cell during the discharge.

 General requirements of a good cell

 - There must be no local action, i.e., little or no wastage of the materials when the cell is not delivering current.